Published on January 16, 2011 under the tag haskell

 string . show, which is hardly longer;

-- the naming scheme for these functions was inconsistent with the other functions in
+- the naming scheme for these functions was inconsistent with the other

 - we found a good replacement, which will be explained in the next section.